-On March 11, 2020, the World Health Organization declared the outbreak of coronavirus (COVID-19) a pandemic.
-In response the State of California has issued Stay At Home Orders which include the temporary closure of all businesses deemed to be nonessential.
-The most recent Regional Stay At Home Order, effective December 7, 2020 for Merced County, requires individuals living in the San Joaquin Valley Region to stay at home, except as allowed, to maintain continuity of the federal critical infrastructure sectors.
-Accordingly, some functions of the City's operations have been limited to protect the health and safety of its employees.
+On March 11, 2020, the World Health Organization declared the outbreak of a coronavirus, COVID-19, a pandemic.
+Accordingly, some functions of the District's operations have been limited to protect the health and safety of its employees.
 The financial impact that could occur as a result of the pandemic is unknown at this time.

 Delhi County Water District is exposed to various risks of loss related to theft of, damage to, and destruction of assets, and injuries to employees.
-In the opinion of the District attorney, there is no pending litigation which is likely to have a material adverse effect on the financial position of the District.
+In the opinion of the District's attorney, there is no pending litigation which is likely to have a material adverse effect on the financial position of the District.